History of disc golf: Early pioneers of the sport

 Before 1973 and the invention of the disc golf target called the disc pole hole, there were only a few disc golf object courses in the U.S. and Canada.
 Despite having never heard of the International Frisbee Association (IFA) that Ed Headrick and Wham-O had put together, or ever seeing a copy of the IFA Newsletter, Jim Palmeri, his brother, and a small group of people from Rochester, New York, had been playing disc golf as a competitive sport on a regular basis since August 1970, including tournaments and weekly league play.
 By 1973, they had even promoted two City of Rochester Disc Frisbee Championship events which featured disc golf as the main event.
 In Canada, beginning in 1970, Ken Westerfield and Jim Kenner played Frisbee golf daily on an 18 object hole course they designed at Queen's Park in downtown Toronto and presented Canada's first disc golf competitions.
 In California, the Berkeley Frisbee Group established a standardized 18 hole object course on the Berkeley campus in 1970.
 University of Michigan Nichols Arboretum, Ann Arbor had an object Frisbee golf course designed in the early 1970s.

-As mentioned above, Ed Headrick designed the disc pole hole in 1976 and it was first featured in the World Frisbee Championships later that year at two Los Angeles parks, Oak Grove and La Miranda.
+As mentioned above, Ed Headrick designed the disc pole hole in 1976 and it was first featured in the World Frisbee Championships later that year at two Los Angeles parks, Oak Grove and La Mirada.
 This seminal event was won by John 'Friz Whiz' Kirkland.
 Wham-O's $50,000 Disc Golf Tournament was significant turning point for disc golf.
 Held in Huntington Beach, California.
 The tournament was groundbreaking, first and foremost because of the cash involved, its massive payout right in the title, but also because the competitors had to qualify for an invitation.
 72 qualifying events were established around the country, bringing in the best disc golfers from across the United States.